Ken Norton Jr.: Playing career

-Dallas Cowboys
+Dallas Cowboys (1988–1993)

-Norton was drafted in the second round of the 1988 NFL Draft by the Dallas Cowboys.
+Norton was selected in the second round of the 1988 NFL draft by the Dallas Cowboys.
 He spent most of his rookie year on the injured reserve list with a broken thumb.

 In 1989, Norton and Jesse Solomon shared the weakside linebacker position.
 He played the first and third quarters, Solomon the second and fourth.

 In 1990, he became a full-time starter when Solomon held out and was eventually traded to the Tampa Bay Buccaneers.
 A knee injury sidelined him for the last two games of the season.

 In 1991, he bounced back from knee surgery and was used at strongside linebacker and middle linebacker during that season, eventually settling in at the middle linebacker spot.

 In 1992, he blossomed as a player and became the leader of the defense, leading the team in tackles with 120 and helping the Cowboys win their first Super Bowl in the 1990s.
 That year the Cowboys had the number one defense in the league, but no player was voted to the Pro Bowl.
 He also started doing his trademarked punching of the goal posts or the air, after making good plays.
 A tribute to his father, the one time boxing heavyweight champion of the world, Ken Norton.

 In 1993, he had to play through a torn biceps injury, but still managed to lead the team in tackles with 159, helping the Cowboys win their second straight Super Bowl.
 He was also selected to his first Pro Bowl.
 Norton played in Dallas between 1988 and 1993, assisting the Cowboys to victory in Super Bowl XXVII and Super Bowl XXVIII.
-Norton scored a touchdown on a fumble recovery in the fourth quarter of Super Bowl XXVII, helping to seal a Cowboys victory.
+Norton scored his first career touchdown on a fumble recovery in the fourth quarter of Super Bowl XXVII, helping to seal a Cowboys victory.

-In 1994 when a salary cap was instituted in the NFL, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Ken Norton Jr., Darrin Smith, Dixon Edwards, and Robert Jones to leave via free agency, instead of signing them into long-term contracts.
+In 1994 when a salary cap was instituted in the NFL, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Darrin Smith, Dixon Edwards, Robert Jones, and Norton to leave via free agency, instead of signing them into long-term contracts.